Archive for the History of Yuri Category

 This past spring saw the introduction of the Queer and Feminist Perspectives on Japanese Popular Cultures Symposium held online.
 I had recently visited the Yuri Cafe Anchor in Tokyo and wanted to introduce it to more people so I proposed a research article on the cafe.
 The founders of the event were very supportive and encouraged me to get something in.
 Willow Nunez volunteered to be my contact on the ground at Anchor and did an interview with the cafe manager, Chibiko.

-Since the Symposium, Yuri Cafe Anchor has been updated, and some changes were introduced that I consider very exciting.
+Since the Symposium, Yuri Cafe Anchor has been updated, and some changes were introduced that I consider very positive.
 Here is our research, with a new final piece on Anchor’s new evolution.

 Originally presented at the Queer and Feminist Perspectives on Japanese Popular Cultures Symposium, April 2024.